-A fraction of the fish shown below are shaded gray.
+Example Application of Audio Guidelines for Text and Graphics A fraction of the fish shown below are shaded gray.
 Which grid is shaded gray to represent a fraction with the same value?
-A. ten by ten box grid with seven boxes shaded B. ten by ten box grid with eight columns of ten boxes shaded and five additional boxes.
-B. C.
+A. B. C. D.

 Pictographs

 Read the title of the pictograph.
 Allow for all words and numbers in the pictograph or key to be available to be read on demand.